payu-india/CMS-Chatbot/reference/Tokenization/collect-payments-save-card/using-network-tokens-moto.md

 > 📘 Notes for additional_info
 >
 > * **last4Digits**: The last 4 digits of the card.
-This parameter is mandatory for MOTO transactions to ensure proper card identification.
+This parameter is mandatory for 1FA with network tokens transactions to ensure proper card identification.
 > * **<Glossary>TAVV</Glossary>**: Token Authentication Verification Value (also known as cryptogram).
-This is mandatory for MOTO transactions to ensure the authenticity of the tokenized card.
+This is mandatory for 1FA transactions to ensure the authenticity of the tokenized card.

 ## Sample Request